 01 of 10

 This medley of oven-roasted summer vegetables is a Greek classic.
 Perfect as a meatless main dish, it's also a delicious side dish with grilled fish or lamb chops.
-Briam features eggplant, zucchini, potatoes, garlic, onions, and tomatoes, and Nikki's recipe adds the taste of cumin, cayenne pepper, and some artichokes (optional).
-Delicious!
-Briam is an easy dish to make and takes about one hour to cook.
+Our briam, any oven-roasted vegetable preparation, features potatoes, zucchini, garlic, onions, and tomatoes with a perfume of basil, mint and fresh dill.
+Ready in 1 hour and 30 minutes, this vegetarian dish can be spiced up with cayenne, chili flakes, or hot sauce.

 02 of 10